apache/linkis-website/community/how-to-vote-a-committer-ppmc.md

         https://www.apache.org/licenses/#submitting

-        3. When you transmit the completed iCLA, request to notify the Apache Linkis(Incubating) and choose a unique Apache ID.
+        3. When you transmit the completed iCLA, request to notify the Apache Linkis and choose a unique Apache ID.
 Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html